apache/druid/docs/querying/sql-functions.md

 ## BITWISE_OR

-Returns the bitwise OR between the two expressions, that is, `expr1 | expr2`.
+Returns the bitwise OR between the two expressions: `expr1 | expr2`.

 * **Syntax:** `BITWISE_OR(expr1, expr2)`
 * **Function type:** Scalar, numeric